lhami/sensometrics-r-tutorial-2024/README.md

 # What you should already know

+The main prerequisite for this tutorial is that you **need to have RStudio pre-installed**.

 We are trying to make this tutorial accessible to a broad audience, so while some familiarity with statistics and data-analysis for sensory science (i.e., sensometrics) will be helpful, it isn't strictly required.
-You do not need any experience with R or RStudio, but you **do need to have RStudio pre-installed**.

 In order to cover our planned material, we will be moving relatively quickly through basic R usage and data wrangling within about 90 minutes, so we can spend the rest of the tutorial on data analysis and visualization workflows.
 That's a lot to get through, so if you find that idea intimidating you might benefit from taking a look at some of the [sources below](#how-can-you-get-ahead-or-learn-more).
 These range from self-paced tutorials to full how-to books.

 # What we will *not* be covering: